-Provides safe, ethical, and competent evidence-based nutritional therapy that meets the standards of practice and the scope of practice as stated by the Academy of Nutrition and Dietetics.
-Manages the individual's nutrition care in collaboration with the health care team and other nutrition professionals.
+Provides safe, competent evidence-based nutritional therapy that meets the standards of practice and the scope of practice as stated by the Academy of Nutrition and Dietetics.
+The Manages the individual's nutrition care in collaboration with the health care team and other nutrition professionals.

 Assesses individual needs through synthesis of information obtained through the assessment interview, food and nutrition and related histories, review of the medical record, and discussion with other members of the interdisciplinary health care team.

-Confers with the health care team to develop goals related to patient care.
+Confers with the health care team to develop goals related to patient and resident care.

 Plans and coordinates the use of special dietary regimens.